 - additional support items that may assist in the assessment process including, but not limited to, promotional literature, programs, or newsletters

 Should you wish to submit audio-visual support material, please contact the Arts Development Consultant responsible for this program for detailed instructions.

 Staff convene an expert panel to consider all eligible grant applications submitted.
 The expert panel assesses the merit of each application both on its own terms and in relation to all other applications received for a given deadline.

 Assessment of a project is based on the following general criteria

-- The relevance of the project on the organization’s ability to support inclusive citizenship and promote pluralism in and through the arts
+- The relevance of the project on the organization’s ability to support equity, diversity, inclusion, and accessibility in and through the arts

 - Long-term impact of the project and how it enhances the capacity of the applicant(s) to encourage diversity and promote dialogue among audiences

 - Appropriateness of the project budget, including evidence of in-kind and/or financial contributions from the applicant(s)

 - Ability of the applicant(s) to carry out the proposed project, including programming and achievements of the applicant(s) to date